AmElmo/sign_language_detector/Readme.md

 # 💡 Solution

 Sign language detector for medical practitioner to help them understand symptoms from hearing-impaired patients.
-Our model is trained on the most common symptoms that doctors and nurses face on a daily basis.
+Our model is trained on the most common symptoms that doctors and nurses may face on a daily basis.

-We use American Sign Language (ASL) for this project but it can be reused to train on any form of sign language.
+We use American Sign Language (ASL) for this project but the code can be reused to train on any form of sign language.

 # 🤖 Stack overview

-Tensorflow

-Open CV: to work easily with our webcam
+Open CV: to work easily with our webcam to generat our dataset
-Mediapipe: to extract keypoints from a human body in real time
+Mediapipe: Google library to extract keypoints from a human body in real time
+Tensorflow: for building and training our models Tensorflow JS: for converting to layer model or graph model and use in a JavaScript application
+Numpy: classic for dealing with data extraction and pre-processing